List of Coronation Street characters introduced in 2001: Suresh Parekh

 Suresh Parekh, originally played by Kaleem Janjua, is the father of Sunita Parekh (Shobna Gulati) and Jayesh Parekh (Ace Bhatti).
 He first appears in March 2001 when he and his wife, Mena Parekh (Leena Dhingra) come looking for Sunita in Weatherfield, where she has fled to avoid the prospect of an arranged marriage to Deepak in India.
 After Sunita told her parents that she didn't want to return to India, they disowned her.

 In September 2004, now played by Ash Varrez, Suresh and Mena return to Weatherfield for Sunita's wedding to shopkeeper, Dev Alahan (Jimmi Harkishin).
 Mena forgave Sunita for not wanting to marry Deepak and gave her her blessing to marry Dev.
+Suresh is last seen when Dev and Sunita host a dinner party for him and Mena, when Dev is called away when the burglar alarm of one of his shops goes off.

 Mena Parekh

-Meena Parekh, played by Leena Dhingra, is the mother of Sunita Parekh (Shobna Gulati) and Jayesh Parekh (Pal Aron/Ace Bhatti).
+Mena Parekh, played by Leena Dhingra, is the mother of Sunita Parekh (Shobna Gulati) and Jayesh Parekh (Pal Aron/Ace Bhatti).
 She first appears in March 2001 when her and her husband, Suresh Parekh (Kaleem Janjua) come looking for Sunita in Weatherfield, where she has fled to avoid the prospect of an arranged marriage to Deepak in India.
 After Sunita told her parents that she didn't want to return to India, they disowned her.

 In October 2004, Mena returned to Weatherfield with Suresh (now played by Ash Varrez) for Sunita's wedding to shopkeeper, Dev Alahan (Jimmi Harkishin).
 Mena forgave Sunita for not wanting to marry Deepak and mother and daughter were reunited.
 Mena was upset to hear from Maya Sharma (Sasha Behar) that Sunita had previously been engaged to Ciaran McCarthy (Keith Duffy), but supported her when she was in court for bigamy and subsequently imprisoned.
+Mena is last seen when Sunita goes to stay with her and Suresh after Maya tries to kill Sunita and Dev.